sreshta-12/Career-Connect/README.md

-# RizeOS Job & Networking Portal
+#  Job & Networking Portal

 A full-stack web application inspired by LinkedIn, Upwork, and AngelList, enhanced with AI-powered features, Web3 wallet integration, and blockchain payments.